djalbat/juxtapose/README.md

 You will need to do this if you want to look at the examples.

-## Examples

-The source code for the two examples can be found in the `es6/examples` directory.
-To view the compiled examples, open the `examples/index.html` file.

 ## Usage

 Only building with [Node.js](http://nodejs.org) is supported, the usage is as follows: